bestia-dev-archived/longan_nano_rust_wsl2_platformio_setup/README.md

 If the Device Manager is already opened, in the moment you activate the "dfu mode" on the board, Device Manager will refresh to show the new usb device.
 Leave the Device manager open, we will need it a lot the first time to setup the thing.
 ![device manager 2](images/device_manager_2.png "device_manager_2")
 We can see a new "Unknown device" when the Nano is in "DFU mode".
 That is not good enough.
 We need a driver.
-First we will install the original driver from sipeed.
+First we will install the original driver from Sipeed.
 Open the page
 <http://dl.sipeed.com/LONGAN/Nano/Tools>
 and click on `GD32_MCU_Dfu_Tool_V3.8.1.5784_1.rar` to download the 10MB drivers.
 Don't miss the captcha or `you are a robot` ;-)
 Unzip the folders：GD32 MCU Dfu Drivers_v1.0.1.2316